-- 1. Directed surveillance - 2.
+- 1. Directed surveillance (as defined by S26(6) of RIPA 2000) - 2.
 Covert human intelligence sources (CHIS); and - 3.
-Intrusive surveillance (but nothing in this Policy allows the authorising of "Intrusive surveillance" as defined in RIPA (ie. in respect of anything taking place on residential premises or in a private vehicle, involving the presence of an investigator on those premises/vehicles or carried out through a surveillance device such as a camera, recording device or similar).
+Intrusive surveillance (but nothing in this Policy allows the authorising of "Intrusive surveillance" as defined in RIPA) ie. in respect of anything taking place on residential premises or in a private vehicle, involving the presence of an investigator on those premises/vehicles or carried out through a surveillance device such as a camera, recording device or similar.